resilient-swarms/argos-sferes/README.md

 8. Compilation of SMBO-Decentralised:

+(a) To support heterogeneous swarms in a single run, one needs to compile a binary for printing the correct network to file:

+   bash cmake_scripts/make_all_printnet.sh

-(a) To compile SMBO-Dec on a small foraging environment:
+(b) To compile SMBO-Dec on a small foraging environment:

     bash cmake_scripts/make_all_heterosim.sh

-(b) To compile SMBO-Dec on a larger foraging environment:

-    bash cmake_scripts/make_all_largeheterosim.sh

 (c) To compile SMBO-Dec on a larger foraging environment: